mjmeilahn/node-master-class/README.md

 # THE NODE.JS MASTER CLASS
 No ExpressJS.
 No NPM.
 No package.json.
-Following along with https://pirple.thinkific.com/ - course is instructed by the talented Leslie Lewis and covers powerful vanilla Node features.
+Following along with https://pirple.thinkific.com/ - course is instructed by the talented Leslie Lewis and covers powerful vanilla Node features including File System, Path, HTTP, HTTPS, Crypto, Util, GZip, Event Emitter, and many more.

 I initially came by this course from a YouTube ad challenging Node/JS devs to learn Node without the luxuries of ExpressJS, NPM or package.json

 #### Node Version:
 8.11.2+

 #### JavaScript Version:
-Presented in ES5, I'm translating over to ES6+ versions and refactoring some course spaghetti code into readable helper libraries which'll take a while :/
+Presented in ES5, I'm translating over to ES6+ versions and refactoring some course spaghetti code :/

 #### Course Includes:
     1. Building RESTful API for CRUD operations